filecoin-project/devgrants/Program Resources/Documentation Enhancement Grants README.md

 Grants will be paid out once the following steps are completed:
 - A grant agreement is signed by both parties
 - The outlined project work is complete
-  - As part of their final submission, all grantees should demonstrate successful usage by members of their intended audience with the intended audience as part of the project completion report.
+  - As part of the final submission, all grantees should demonstrate successful usage by members of their intended audience with the intended audience as part of the project completion report.
       - For example, for a tutorial, it should be tested by three to five developers who are not part of the creation team.
 - The project work has been reviewed and approved by Filecoin Foundation
 - Once a completed project has been reviewed and approved, Filecoin Foundation will make a single payment of up to $5,000 USD or USDC within 30 days.